MDhewei/protiler/README.md

 If you use ProTiler please cite the following paper we published on Nature Communications:

-He et al. De novo identification of essential protein domains from CRISPR-Cas9 tiling-sgRNA knockout screens.
-Nat Commun 10,4547 (2019).
+He et al. De novo identification of essential protein domains from CRISPR-Cas9 tiling-sgRNA knockout screens. **Nat Commun 10**, 4547(2019).

 ## Installation